MicrosoftDocs/fabric-docs/docs/data-activator/activator-throttling-effects.md

 The delays introduced in this scenario are meant to prevent further overload and prioritize background processing over interactive UI usage to minimize business impact on the customer.
 The business logic keeps running, while UI operations are delayed.

-### For capacity overloads lasting between 60 minutes and up to 24 hours
+### Overloads lasting between 60 minutes and up to 24 hours

 - All interactive UI operations are rejected:
   - Rejecting showing data-aware graphs